How RPA and DPA Help Organizations Achieve More

 Here’s a brief overview of the two different automation approaches:

-RPA is an execution engine for processing repetitive, rule-based tasks, such as screen-scraping data for use across other systems.
-This automation solution uses software robots (or simply ‘bots’) that interact with business apps and systems on the same interfaces that humans would use.
+Robotic Process Automation (RPA) is an execution engine for processing repetitive, rule-based tasks, such as screen-scraping data for use across other systems.
+This automation solution uses software robots (or simply ‘bots’) that interact with business apps and systems on the same interfaces humans would use.
 This means that RPA can handle the rote, manual tasks that monopolize employees’ time.
 It also substantially increases task speed and accuracy.

 Whether you’re looking to liberate skilled employees from robotic tasks or reduce headcount to cut costs, well-applied RPA solutions can help your business to move beyond those tasks that slow you down.

-DPA, on the other hand, is a modern approach to business process management (BPM) solution.
+Digital process automation (DPA), on the other hand, is a modern approach to business process management (BPM).
 Through the provision of a low-code app development environment and smart data integration, DPA is a cost-effective, user-friendly alternative to traditional BPM tools.